-- 7) Mount the strain gage as shown in Figure 69.
+- 6) De-burr the mounting holes and wipe the mounting area with a clean rag. - 7) Mount the strain gage as shown in Figure 71.
 Make certain that the washers provided with the strain gage kit are placed over the strain gages, not under them.
 Torque the 1/4 x 28 bolts to 150 in-lbs.
 A calibrated torque wrench is the preferred tool to torque the bolts. - 8) Mount the protective cover box provided in the strain gage kit, if used, centrally over the strain gage.
 It is important to mount the cover box before calibration begins.
 The cover box mounting holes may slightly change the strain sensed by the strain gage.